Swastika: Post-Schliemann popularity

 The swastika symbol became a popular symbol in the Western world in the early 20th century, and was often used for ornamentation.
-It symbolised many things to the Europeans, with the most common symbolism being of good luck and auspiciousness.
+It symbolised many things to Europeans, most commonly good luck and auspiciousness.

 The Benedictine choir school at Lambach Abbey, Upper Austria, which Hitler attended for several months as a boy, had a swastika chiselled into the monastery portal and also the wall above the spring grotto in the courtyard by 1868.
 Their origin was the personal coat of arms of Theoderich Hagn, abbot of the monastery in Lambach, which bore a golden swastika with slanted points on a blue field.

-The British author and poet Rudyard Kipling used the symbol on the cover art of a number of his works, including The Five Nations, 1903, which has it twinned with an elephant.
+The British author and poet Rudyard Kipling used the symbol on the cover art of several of his works, including The Five Nations (1903), which pairs it with an elephant.
 Once Adolf Hitler and the Nazis came to power, Kipling ordered that swastikas should no longer adorn his books.
 In 1927, a red swastika defaced by a Union Jack was proposed as a flag for the Union of South Africa.

 The logo of H/f.
-Eimskipafjelag Íslands was a swastika, called "Thor's hammer", from its founding in 1914 until the Second World War when it was discontinued and changed to read only the letters Eimskip.
+Eimskipafjelag Íslands was a swastika, called "Thor's hammer", from its founding in 1914 until the Second World War, when it was discontinued and changed to read only the letters Eimskip.

 The swastika was also used by the women's paramilitary organisation Lotta Svärd, which was banned in 1944 in accordance with the Moscow Armistice between Finland and the allied Soviet Union and Britain.